What is a Content Security Policy (CSP)?

 Now that you’ve tested out your CSP, it’s time to apply it to your production environment!

-There are two ways to configure your system to start enforcing your CSP.
-The first option is to add your CSP via Meta tags, which works on all browsers, but is less popular.
-The second option is the same way we tested our Content-Security-Policy-Report-Only, we set the HTTP Response Header.
+We are going to outline two ways to configure your system to start enforcing a CSP: The first option is to add your CSP via Meta tags, which works on all browsers, but is less popular.
+The second option is to set your CSP using the HTTP Response Header.

-- Meta Tags: If you do not have access to your web server’s configuration, you can use the HTML tag to enable your CSP inside the page’s HTML.
-Set the <meta> in the <head> so it begins working ASAP.
+If you do not have access to your web server’s configuration, you can use the HTML tag to enable your CSP inside the page’s HTML.
+Set the <meta> in the <head> so it begins working ASAP for your environment.